Skforecast: Time series forecasting with python and scikit learn

 )

-print(f"Test error (mse): {error_mse}")
+print(f"Test error (MSE): {error_mse}")

-Test error (mse): 0.07326833976120374
+Test error (MSE): 0.07326833976120374

 Hyperparameter tuning

-The computational cost of hyperparameter tuning depends heavily on the backtesting approach chosen to evaluate each hyperparameter combination.
-In general, the duration of the tuning process increases with the number of re-trains involved in the backtesting.
 To effectively speed up the prototyping phase, it is highly recommended to adopt a two-step strategy.
 First, use refit=False during the initial search to narrow down the range of values.
 Then, focus on the identified region of interest and apply a tailored backtesting strategy that meets the specific requirements of the use case.
-For additional tips on backtesting strategies, refer to Hyperparameter tuning and lags selection
+For more tips on backtesting strategies, see Hyperparameter tuning and lags selection.

 # ==============================================================================